-In designing the magnetic circuit, it was decided to reduce the number of decision variables, as shown in Figure 6.
-Keeping the volume of the converter constant, mainly the geometry of the modulator (M400-50A sheet) and the dimensions of the N35 permanent magnets (NeFe35 - $B_r = 1250mT$, $H_c = 955kA/m$) were modified.
+In designing the magnetic circuit, it was decided to reduce the number of decision variables, as shown in Fig. 6.
+Keeping the volume of the converter constant, mainly the geometry of the modulator (M400-50A sheet) and the dimensions of the N35 permanent magnets (NeFe35- B_r = 1250 mT, H_c = 955 kA/m) were modified.
 To ensure a gear ratio of 4:1 (for a locked modulator), it was decided to use two pole pairs for the high-speed rotor (p_h), eight pole pairs for the low-speed rotor (p_l), and ten modulator pole pieces (n_s).
-In further consideration, this combination ($p_l/p_h/n_s => 2/8/10$) is assumed to be constant.
+In further consideration, this combination ($p_l/p_h/n_s \Rightarrow 2/8/10$) is assumed to be constant.
 The critical geometric parameter of any permanent magnet converter is the thickness of the air gap.
+In the considered CMG, there are two operating slots.
+Reducing the thickness of the two slots increases torque values, but in extreme cases, it also causes design problems.
+Both prototype modifications shown in Fig. 6b and 6c use air gaps reduced to 1 mm.
+A commercial computing environment was used in the simulations, allowing the calculation of 2D and 3D field models.